TubercularOx/darkhaunter/intertext.md

 In *The Dream-Quest of Unknown Kadath*, ghouls live in communal underground kingdoms, much like dwarves in D&D. Hunting Horrors, as servants of Nyarlathotep, are sent to harass these ghouls.
 Xykon’s dialogue builds up a connection between dwarves, ghouls, Hunting Horrors, and the Monster in the Dark.

-Claiming to have 'read it someplace' suggests Xykon is referring to outside sources, like *The Dream-Quest*. &#x20;
+Claiming to have 'read it someplace' suggests Xykon is referring to outside sources, like *The Dream-Quest*.

-The phrase 'your kind' shifts the focus from the Monster in the Dark to the Hunting Horrors it was adapted from.&#x20;
+The phrase 'your kind' shifts the focus from the Monster in the Dark to the Hunting Horrors it was adapted from.

-The Monster’s hesitation implies that Xykon, while misremembering, is referencing something true about the Monster in the Dark.&#x20;
+The Monster’s hesitation implies that Xykon, while misremembering, is referencing something true about the Monster in the Dark.

 Finally, Xykon’s suggestion to zombify the dwarves reframes them as undead, creating a parallel to the ghouls in Lovecraft’s story and strengthening the thematic link.

 ---

 1 Spell-Like Abilities in *Call of Cthulhu* are spared the usage restrictions mentioned in *The Fine Line*; the Hunting Horror can use them freely.